sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-build-an-oracle-service.md

 ### Add more APIs

-According to the previous introduction, you can add more APIs to oracle as needed, such as obtaining BSV chain info, etc., which will not be detailed described here.
+According to the previous introduction, you can add more APIs to your oracle as needed, such as obtaining BSV chain info, etc., which will not be covered here.

 ## 4. Use oralce data in a smart contract

-In [this tutorial](../tutorials/oracle.md), we introduced how to verify and use oracle data in smart contracts.
+In [this tutorial](../tutorials/oracle.md), we introduce how to verify and use oracle data in smart contracts.

 To verify signatures in smart contracts, we need to install the `scrypt-ts-lib` library.